rohra-mehak/ScienceSync/README.md

 Gmail and Outlook Connectivity: The system connects to your Gmail or Outlook accounts to retrieve Google Scholar alerts.

  #### Alert Retrieval and Parsing
-  Google Scholar alerts are automatically fetched and parsed to extract relevant information such as titles, authors, publication dates, and links.
+  Google Scholar alerts are automatically fetched and parsed using <i>Beautiful Soup</i> and regular expressions:<i> regex</i> to extract relevant information such as titles, authors, publication dates, and links.

 #### Data Storage:

-The parsed information is stored in a robust database for easy access and further processing.
-The database is designed to handle large volumes of data efficiently.
+The parsed information is stored in an in-memory db database for easy access and further processing. <i> Sqlite3 </i> is used for it.

-Machine Learning-Based Analysis:
+#### Machine Learning-Based Analysis: Clustering:

-#### Clustering:
 The system employs clustering algorithms (such as KMeans, KMedoids, and Agglomerative Clustering) to group similar articles.
 This helps in identifying trends and patterns in the research data.

 #### Similarity Metrics: